Maths at TLWS

 Summer term: quadratic expressions, quadratic equations, indices and standard form, growth and decay.

-Pioneer Key Stage 4 Maths Curriculum
+Key Stage 4 Maths Curriculum

-At KS4 our Pioneer Maths students study towards either foundation or higher level Edexcel Mathematics.
+At KS4 some Maths students study towards either foundation or higher level Edexcel Mathematics.
 Some students will sit the foundation level Maths exam at the end of year 10 and then the higher level exam at the end of year 11, but not all students.
 The scheme of work is as follows:

 Autumn term: Number(properties, approximations, decimals and fractions), geometry and measures (inc. scale drawings), statistics (inc. charts, tables, averages)